List of works based on dreams: Descartes' new science

+In Descartes' first dream, a great wind pushed him along the street to a chapel.
+In the second dream, a sharp noise caused him to wake and briefly see sparks of fire in his room; biographer Adrien Baillet says that Descartes perceived this as "a sign of the Spirit of Truth which descended on him to possess him".
+In his third dream, he opened a book and read Ausonius's verse Quod vitae sectabor iter? ("What path shall I follow in life?"), before searching for a poem called Est & Non ("It Is and Is Not"), and browsing an incomplete dictionary.
+Realising that he was dreaming, he interpreted the poetry as philosophy and wisdom, and the dictionary as science.
+After waking, he considered Est & Non to refer to truth and falsity in the secular sciences.

+Modern sleep researchers speculate that Descartes may have experienced exploding head syndrome, a phenomenon which had not been described at the time.

+Periodic table

+The chemist Dmitri Mendeleev is said to have invented the modern periodic table in a dream "where all the elements fell into place as required."
+Mendeleev, a chemistry professor and an avid player of the card game solitaire, had been attempting to clearly organize the elements, which at the time were grouped either by atomic weight or by common properties.
+In solitaire, however, cards are arranged both by suit, horizontally, and by number, vertically.
+After three days of nonstop attempts to invent the periodic table, Mendeleev is said to have fallen asleep, whereupon he promptly dreamt its structure.

-The sewing machine
+Sewing machine

 There is a possibly apocryphal account of Elias Howe inventing the needle of the modern lockstitch sewing machine in a dream.
 A traditional needle has its eye at its base, but Howe was supposedly inspired by a dream to instead position the eye at the point, as recorded in the history of his mother's family:

 Benzene

-The scientist Friedrich August Kekulé discovered the seemingly impossible chemical structure of benzene (C6H6) when he had a dream of a group of snakes swallowing their tails.
+The scientist Friedrich August Kekulé discovered the seemingly impossible chemical structure of benzene (C6H6) in 1836, when he had a dream of a group of snakes swallowing their tails.

-Mendeleev's Periodic Table

-Dmitri Mendeleev, who created the periodic table foundational to current understanding of chemistry, claimed to have envisioned the complete arrangement of the elements in a dream.
-While struggling to correctly orient the elements he recalls seeing them in a dream a table where all elements fell into place as required.
-Awakening, he immediately wrote them down on a piece of paper.
-Only in one place did a correction later seem necessary.

-Niels Bohr's structure of the atom
+Structure of the atom

 Niels Bohr won the Nobel Prize for Physics in 1922 for his discovery of the structure of the atom.
-He recalled that the electrons revolving around the nucleus, like the solar system, came to him in a dream.
+He recalled that the electrons revolving around the nucleus, like the Solar System, came to him in a dream.
 Upon testing his "dream" hypothesis, he was able to discover that the atomic structure was, in fact, similar to it.